gmtfonseca/quantifico/README.md

 # Quantifico (Work in progress)

 Quantifico is a Web Application, more specifically, a Single Page Application, designed to grant the user valuable insights on their company.
-The data is presented in a visual manner throught multiple kinds of plots, making it extremely simple to digest.
+The data is presented in a visual manner throught multiple kinds of plots, making them extremely simple to digest.

 ## Getting Started